Compare & Save on Conveyancing Solicitors

-Online conveyancing works exactly the same as the traditional conveyancing process by helping you with the legal aspects and paper work that comes with buying and selling a house, including carrying out searches and creating a draft contract.
+Online conveyancing works exactly the same as the traditional conveyancing process by helping you with the legal aspects and paperwork that comes with buying and selling a house.

-The only difference with online conveyancing is that the process will take place online and over the phone as opposed to face to face meetings.
-Whichever method you choose, it’s important to compare conveyancers with a comparison site.
+The only difference with online conveyancing, is that the process will take place online and over the phone as opposed to face to face.
+Whichever method you choose, it’s important to compare conveyancers with a comparison site like Compare My Move.

-There are notable advantages to online conveyancing such as quicker transactions, a cheaper price tag and an easily trackable progress, however there are downsides as well.
-Online conveyancing will lack the personal touch that you get with traditional conveyancing, and most of the time the company will be dealing with a heavy workload.
+There are notable advantages to online conveyancing such as quicker transactions, a cheaper price tag and easily trackable progress.
+However, there are downsides as well.
+Online conveyancing will lack the personal touch that you get with traditional conveyancing, and, most of the time, the company will be dealing with a heavy workload.

-The choice is ultimately yours if you decide to use an online conveyancer or not, but Compare My Move have compiled this guide to highlight the advantages and disadvantages that comes with online conveyancing to help you decide.
+The choice is ultimately yours if you decide to use an online conveyancer or not, but Compare My Move have compiled this guide to highlight the advantages and disadvantages that come with online conveyancing to help you decide.

 Online conveyancing follows the same method as the traditional conveyancing process, but the only difference is that online conveyancing takes place solely online or over the phone instead of meeting your conveyancer face to face.

-The process for online conveyancing will remain the same as traditional conveyancing with your conveyancer liaising with the buyer/seller’s conveyancer, carrying out local and property searches, drafting and exchanging the contract and arrange a date for completion before finally making the buyer the legal owner of the property with the Land Registry.
+The process for online conveyancing will remain the same with your conveyancer liaising with the buyer/seller’s conveyancer, carrying out local and property searches, drafting and exchanging the contract and arrange a date for completion before finally making the buyer the legal owner of the property with the Land Registry.

 With online conveyancing, the likelihood of being assigned your own personal conveyancer is slim.
 Online conveyancers usually offer cheaper prices than traditional conveyancing and will operate a heavy workload.
 There are advantages and disadvantages of online conveyancing that we will highlight throughout this guide, but the choice is ultimately yours.

 Whether you choose to go with an online conveyancer or a traditional conveyancer, it’s important that the licensed conveyancer or conveyancing solicitor is fully regulated by the Council for Licensed Conveyancers (CLC), the Solicitors Regulation Authority (SRA) or The Law Society.